photo of leon santen with green trees in the background. white person in their mid 20s warmly smiling.

 • Thesis for Ecological Justice

-I hold this paper very close to my heart because it manifests my personal exploration of self-improvement & self-transformation with respect to environmental justice.
-If you want to read something that represents me, this paper it is.
+I hold this paper close to my heart because it manifests my exploration of self-transformation and complex systems thinking, holding many answers to pressing sustainability questions that most engineers only address through technical work.
+Sometimes, it's easier to build something than work on oneself.
 It is also set up for you to comment.
 I'd love to see your thoughts.
 (It is also a design/communication project because I formatted the whole paper myself.)

 First, I share building blocks of the historical context that have led to a world-wide state of destruction and oppression.
 Then, I share a variety of spiritual frameworks to address the root cause of violence & destruction.
 Both of these sections (B & C) are a quite accurate summary of my brain.